 Attacks are mapped to the face buttons and differ by direction pressed.
 The combos are seemingly endless with the different button combos and character traits.
 Characters can utilize long-range or short-range attacks to vanquish foes and each character seems to have a great mix of both with characters like Radec and Drake excelling there.
 Then you have Sly with invisibility and Toro with three different setups.
 The choices are there for the best of the best to utilize to their fullest potential.

 PSASBR is a great game to pick up and play but, it really has a bit of a learning curve before novice players can become competent at it.
 The lack of health meters can be confusing at first and if players don’t play the tutorial, they’ll be completely lost.
 There are a few nagging issues like Kratos being very tough to compete against and Ratchet having an insanely overpowered level one Super.
-Sly also seems to have quite an edge with his invisibility and I played a match where I literally could not hit him no matter what I did.
+Sly also seems to have quite and edge with his invisibility and I played a match where I literally could not hit him not matter what I did.
 These tiny issues will hopefully be ironed out as the game is played and SuperBot can see how players use the different characters so, no worries there.

 There are quite a few game modes in PSASBR but, most of the gameplay will probably be happening in multiplayer, be that local or online.
-There are trials, challenges, and the single-player arcade mode which is the main mode in the game.
+There are trials, challenges, and the single player arcade mode which is the main mode in the game.
 This mode allows you to run through a bare-bones story mode with each character going through a rivalry and then meeting the final boss.
 You’ll see storylines with Jak & Daxter and Ratchet and Clank among other rivalries.
 The story mode was a good addition but, it’s nothing to write home about.

 The experience just isn’t that great playing against the CPU, there’s a lot of redundancy and it honestly gets boring fast.
 There are a ton of unlockables but, the one thing I wish would have been included would have been a co-op story mode.
 Playing by yourself against the CPU over and over again will never be as fun as it is with a friend.

 The online modes are great and easy to dive into.
-You can cross-play with any combination of PS3s and Vitas as long as there are four or fewer players.
+You can cross-play with any combination of PS3s and Vitas as long as there’s four or less players.
 The game plays beautifully on when using Cross-Play and SuperBot have to be given a hand for how well it was handled.
 Be prepared for some stiff competition online.
 There are some incredible players out there already.
 You can give yourself the edge by customizing pretty much anything about the game you’re playing though including the game type, stage interactions, and special items.
 The one thing I didn’t enjoy was the fact that there was no PSN sign-in for the second controller which dampens the experience for a second player considering they can’t level up.